vamsi2106/Gogaga-Assignment-Nxtwave/README.md

 ## Assignment Overview

-The goal of this assignment is to assess your frontend development skills by creating a responsive travel and tourism website for Gogaga Holidays, a fictional travel agency.
-This project aims to showcase your ability to design and implement key features such as holiday packages, flight booking, hotel booking, and package collections using HTML and CSS.
+Your primary objective is to create a visually appealing website that embodies the essence of Gogaga Holidays while providing users with a seamless experience.
+The website should effectively showcase various features and offerings, including holiday packages, flight booking, hotel booking, and package collections.

 ## Key Features